Stefan Lazarević: Early years and rise to the throne

-On 7 July, three weeks after the battle, Sigismund sent his palatine Nicholas II Garay to negotiate with Vuk Branković about things that are in his and Serbian favor, where he confirmed in advance any agreements that they have achieved.
-Although both Nicholas and Vuk were married with sisters of Stefan, it was not uncommon at the time that strong neighbors, even relatives, to suppress the legitimate heirs to throne as juvenile.
-The outcome of these negotiations is not known, but already in the fall, Sigismund began an offensive against young Serbian prince Stefan.
-His forces have crossed the Sava River in October and early November were they occupied the fortresses of Borač and Čestin, near present-day Kragujevac.

-In these circumstances, Milica, along with the state assembly with the support of Serbian Patriarch Spyridon (1379–1389), decided on the conclusion of peace and acceptance of the supremacy of the sultan Bayezid I. Details of making this decision are not closely familiar, but it is certain that peace was made before the death of Patriarch Spirydon, 18 August 1389.
+On 7 July, three weeks after the Battle of Kosovo, Sigismund sent his palatine, Nicholas II Garay, to negotiate with Vuk Branković about things that were in his and the Serbians favor, where he confirmed in advance any agreements that they had made.
+Although both Nicholas and Vuk were married to sisters of Stefan, it was not uncommon at the time that strong neighbors, even relatives, to oppose legitimate, but juvenile, heirs to the throne.
+The outcome of these negotiations is not known, but already in the fall, Sigismund began an offensive against the young Serbian prince Stefan.
+His forces crossed the Sava River in October, and in early November, they occupied the fortresses of Borač and Čestin near present-day Kragujevac.
+In these circumstances, Milica, along with the state assembly, with the support of Serbian Patriarch Spyridon (1379–1389), decided on the conclusion of peace and acceptance of the supremacy of the sultan Bayezid I. Details this decision are not well known, but peace was certainly made before Patriarch Spirydon's death on 18 August 1389.